Justice is sweet

 Please don’t judge me, but I am taking a fair amount of pleasure in watching these men being publicly outed—and imagining other men worrying if they will be next.
 Men who believed their power or wealth could protect them are now having to face the fact that they are as vulnerable as the women they abused.

-It feels like justice has finally found its way to our world, and I am delighted to welcome her.
+It feels like justice has finally found her way to our world, and I am delighted to welcome her.

 In the intervening years, I have wondered if he has raped again, and how many times.
 When there are no consequences for bad behavior, people tend to continue behaving badly.